 Mean time to resolution (MTTR)

-Mean Time to Resolution (MTTR) is a service-level metric that measures the average elapsed time from when an incident is reported until the incident is resolved and is typically measured in business hours.
+Mean Time to Resolution (MTTR) measures the average time service teams take to resolve an incident, from when it was initially reported.
 MTTR is one of the key drivers of customer satisfaction, as users may be either completely down or forced to use workarounds until their incidents have been resolved.
+Normally, this metric is only used to track time that falls within regular business hours.
+This is so service teams can use this metric to accurately track the average number of working hours they take to satisfactorily resolve an incident.

 Consequently, improving major incident response is one of the number one goals for IT teams, specifically around finding ways to lower MTTR and streamline the process of finding the root cause to prevent future outages.
 The below diagram outlines what’s included in the MTTR.
 A Forrester study found that most of the time is spent within the Investigation and Diagnosis phase.
 In fact it takes 70% of the time because IT teams find it difficult to collaborate and share valuable insights to quickly find an incident resolution.